Nanogest Android Java API

 Notified when an error occurs in Nanogest.
 Called on the main thread.

-is the error code. codeName
+code is the error code. codeName is the string naming

 the error code (e.g. the string "ALLOC" for the error code

-is a string
+Nanogest.ErrorCode.ALLOC). message is a string

 describing the error.

-instance is disabled.
+On error, the Nanogest instance is disabled.
 When possible,

-is called.
+Nanogest.stop() is called.
 Any further interaction with the

-instance will be ignored.
+disabled Nanogest instance will be ignored.

-To recover from an error, a new Nanogest
+To recover from an error, a new Nanogest instance should be

 created and started.

-Nanogest
+Nanogest Class

 public Nanogest(android.content.Context context, GestureListener gestureListener, ErrorListener errorListener);

-must be a valid
+Create an instance of Nanogest. context must be a valid

-application context, such as the current Activity
+application context, such as the current Activity.

-The listeners gestureListener
+The listeners gestureListener and errorListener may be

-, in which case they are ignored.
+null, in which case they are ignored.

 public void start();

 Start gesture recognition.
-If isRunning()
+If isRunning() returns true, the call

 is ignored.

-Must be called in your activity's Activity.onResume()
+Must be called in your activity's Activity.onResume(), or

 later.